Rewards redemption tips for a genuine St. Paddy’s Day celebration in Ireland.

 A popular travel bucket list item is to experience an authentic St. Patrick’s Day celebration in Ireland, so let’s look at how to do that for less.

-Know that a more genuine St. Patrick’s Day celebration is actually much quieter and more centered around church and family happenings than the big international parades, packed bars and jolly green
+Know that a more genuine St. Patrick’s Day celebration is actually much quieter and more centered around church and family happenings than the big international parades, packed bars and jolly greenleprechauns you see in Dublin today.

 If you want something more akin to the St. Patrick’s Day celebrations of years gone by, heading somewhere outside of the center of Dublin may be a good idea.
 Regardless of where and how in Ireland you want to celebrate March 17, your miles and points can make it happen.